BoshraJaber/Mendix-documentation/Styling/style_react_native.md

 - If you have two classes with the same name, it will cause an error.
 - Only flex and Absolute are used.
 - Flex is applied by default to all elements.
-- When using Absolute, its always realtive to its parent.
+- When using Absolute, it is always relative to its parent.
-- Not all CSS properties are applicable to Native Styling.
+- Not all CSS properties apply to Native Styling.
-- All the values of the properties are either string or a number.
+- All the values of the properties are either a string or a number.

 - Example of Native Styling:
 ```js